gkdivya/EVA/12_TheDawnOfTransformers/VisualTransformers/README.md

 ## Attention

+Attention Module is used to perform self-attention operation allowing the model to attend information from different representation subspaces on an input sequence of embeddings.
+The sequence of operations is as follows :-

+    Input -> Query, Key, Value -> ReshapeHeads and Transpose Key,Query,Value -> Query * Transpose(Key) -> Softmax -> Dropout -> attention_scores * Value -> ReshapeHeadsBack and Concatenate -> Dropout - > Output

 - Before passing the tensors to the attension block, we have a normalization layer where Layer Norm is applied

 Layer normalization can be thought of similar to batch normalization.
 Basically, we take each of the neurons activation and subtract the mean from them, we then divide the value with the standard deviation and finally add a small value to the denominator just to make sure that it never lands up being zero.
 One difference is that the mean and variances for the layer normalization are calculated along the last dimension (axis=-1) instead of the first batch dimension (axis=0).
 Pytoch provide a inbuilt function nn.LayerNorm for this.
 Layer normalization prevents the range of values in the layers from changing too much, which allows faster training and better generalization ability.

-The attention takes three inputs, the queries, keys, and values, and computes the attention matrix using queries and values and use it to “attend” to the values.
+The attention takes three inputs, the queries, keys, and values, reshapes and computes the attention matrix using queries and values and use it to “attend” to the values.
 In this case, we are using multi-head attention meaning that the computation is split across n heads with smaller input size.

 - We have 4 fully connected layers, one for queries, keys, values, and two dropout.
 - the product between the queries and the keys is taken to know “how much” each element is the sequence in important with the rest.
 Then, we use this information to scale the values.
 - attention is finally the softmax of the resulting vector divided by a scaling factor based on the size of the embedding.
 - The resulting vector is then multipled with the values, to get the context
+- Which is then reshaped and concatenated back, to return the attention_output and weight

         class Attention(nn.Module):
             def __init__(self, config, vis):